athanclark/cassowary-haskell/README.md

 as the next basic variable to pivot on.
 Basically, it's theory is that the "most negative" coefficient in the objective function should be made as the next corner to walk on.

-However, we want weights for our constraints, chosing more strong constraints over weaker ones, in a method we declare.
+However, we want weights for our constraints, choosing more strong constraints over weaker ones, in a method we declare.

 We do this with a natural-number analogue - `0` represents required constraints,